 For US citizens, there is no visa requirement to enter Peru if you are staying less than 183 days.
 A tourist visa will likely be issued or stamped in your passport, but there is no fee and it is free to enter the country when you reach a port of entry.
 However, there are passport requirements that you should be aware of to enter legally.

 Accommodation is another important part of your budget and it can be made affordable or expensive, as is common with any travel destination.
-If you are looking for accommodation on a backpacker’s budget, expect to spend about $5 US dollars per night and per person in a hostel.
-A nice hotel could cost as little as $20 US dollars per night and per person, if you are wanting a more private space.
+If you’re looking for accommodation on a backpacker’s budget, expect to spend about $5 US dollars per night and per person in a hostel.
+A budget hotel could cost as little as $20 US dollars per night and per person if you’re wanting more private space.

 Airbnb is also provided in Peru and you can find some accommodations for as little as $20 US dollars per night, but the average is $65 US dollars per night.
 Airbnb is a great choice to save on money if you want private accommodations that are still located close to the tourist hotspots.